-Water and sewerage services in England and Wales are not provided in competitive markets.
-Most people receive their water services from a licensed monopoly company.
-Only very large business customers are able to choose their supplier.
+Most water and sewerage services in England and Wales are not provided in competitive markets.
+Most people receive their water services from the licensed company for their area.
+Only business customers in most of England are able to choose their supplier.

 We currently carry out a review of these price limits every five years.